Understanding ACOS vs. ROAS: A Guide to Profitability

 1. Use Negative Keywords

-Example: Filter out searches for “free” or wrong product type
+Example: Filter out searches for terms like “free” or unrelated product types.

 2. Improve Ad Relevance

-Write better ad copy tied to landing page content
+Craft better ad copy that aligns with your landing page content.

 3. Optimize Bidding Strategy

-Use campaign performance data to pause low-ROI ads
+Examine campaign performance data to halt low-ROI ads.

 4. Focus on Conversion Rate

-Use video to build trust and keep visitors engaged
+Leverage video content to build trust and engage visitors.

 📦 Shopify + Amazon: How ACOS Optimization Impacts Both

-Crystal and Austin stress that Shopify store owners often forget to price in ad spend—and it kills profit.
+Crystal and Austin stress that Shopify store owners often forget to account for ad spend—which can drastically impact profitability.

-“I could have had a 10x ROAS and not make any profit!
+“I could have had a 10x ROAS and not made any profit!
 I doubled my prices overnight and made more money with fewer sales.” — Crystal Waddell

-Whether you're selling on Amazon or driving traffic to Shopify, you need to protect your margins:
+Whether you're selling on Amazon or directing traffic to Shopify, you need to protect your margins:

 📈 Beyond ACOS: How to Compete with Amazon in Search